 - We are a registered charity 291657

-- Our patrons are five consultants in genitourinary medicine: Professor M W Adler CBE MD FRCP FFCM, Dr Raj Patel FRCP, Dr Colm O’Mahony MD FRCP BSc DIPVen, Dr David Barlow MA BM FRCP MFFP, Dr B A Evans FRCP, and two ‘media doctors’ with interest in sexual health: Dr Miriam Stoppard MD FRCP, Dr Phil Hammond MB BChir MRCGP MFFP
+- Our patrons are five consultants in genitourinary medicine: Professor M W Adler CBE MD FRCP FFCM, Dr Raj Patel FRCP, Professor Colm O’Mahony MD FRCP BSc DIPVen, Professor Simon Barton MD FRCOG FRCPEd FRCP, Dr B A Evans FRCP, Dr David Barlow MA BM FRCP and a ‘media doctor’ with interest in sexual health: Dr Phil Hammond MB BChir MRCGP MFFP

 - The Herpes Viruses Association (HVA) was formed in 1981 by people with genital herpes simplex to research the subject and respond to enquiries from other patients, medical professionals and the media.
 The HVA became a registered charity in 1985.